Have you encountered a program called FastDataX 1.20 on your system?

 How to Remove FastDataX 1.20 from Windows.

-Step 3: Clean any registries, created by FastDataX 1.20 on your computer.
+Step 4: Clean Any registries, Created by FastDataX 1.20 on Your PC.

 The usually targeted registries of Windows machines are the following: